estii20/aquileia-roman-city/README.md

 The purpose of the website is to provide visitors information so that they can plan their visit in advance.
 There is a map of the area, the contact details, admission price, opening times and a contact form for any further information.

 The primary user of the site will be English speaking visitors to the region.
 For visitors to the major cities of Venice and Trieste, Aquileia is ideally suited for those visitors venturing further afield who have an interest in historic, namely Roman culture.
 The site is very well maintained and much of the architecture is complete in structure.
 Aquileia is a rare and beautiful UNESCO heritage site.
-The user will be able to plan an overnight visit, to really take in the full beauty of the site.
+The user will be able to plan a visit, to really take in the full beauty of the site.

  __Aims__